Checchi Capital Advisers LLC Acquires 981 Shares of Philip Morris International Inc. (NYSE:PM)

 Checchi Capital Advisers LLC lifted its holdings in shares of Philip Morris International Inc. (NYSE:PM – Free Report) by 5.3% during the 2nd quarter, according to its most recent disclosure with the SEC.
 The fund owned 19,447 shares of the company’s stock after purchasing an additional 981 shares during the period.
 Checchi Capital Advisers LLC’s holdings in Philip Morris International were worth $1,898,000 at the end of the most recent reporting period.

 Several other large investors also recently made changes to their positions in PM.
 Fairfield Bush & CO. grew its holdings in shares of Philip Morris International by 1.1% during the first quarter.
 Fairfield Bush & CO. now owns 26,141 shares of the company’s stock worth $2,456,000 after purchasing an additional 281 shares during the last quarter.
-American Century Companies Inc. grew its holdings in shares of Philip Morris International by 35.6% during the first quarter.
-American Century Companies Inc. now owns 4,939 shares of the company’s stock worth $463,000 after purchasing an additional 1,296 shares during the last quarter.
+American Century Companies Inc. lifted its stake in shares of Philip Morris International by 35.6% during the first quarter.
+American Century Companies Inc. now owns 4,939 shares of the company’s stock valued at $463,000 after acquiring an additional 1,296 shares during the period.
 Loomis Sayles & Co.
-L P grew its holdings in shares of Philip Morris International by 24.7% during the first quarter.
+L P lifted its stake in shares of Philip Morris International by 24.7% during the first quarter.
 Loomis Sayles & Co.
-L P now owns 3,065 shares of the company’s stock worth $288,000 after purchasing an additional 608 shares during the last quarter.
+L P now owns 3,065 shares of the company’s stock valued at $288,000 after acquiring an additional 608 shares during the period.
 Covestor Ltd lifted its stake in shares of Philip Morris International by 54.9% during the first quarter.
 Covestor Ltd now owns 525 shares of the company’s stock valued at $49,000 after acquiring an additional 186 shares during the period.
 Finally, Mather Group LLC. lifted its stake in shares of Philip Morris International by 14.7% during the first quarter.
 Mather Group LLC. now owns 8,987 shares of the company’s stock valued at $844,000 after acquiring an additional 1,154 shares during the period.
 Institutional investors own 79.70% of the company’s stock.

-PM has been the topic of several research reports.
-StockNews.com initiated coverage on Philip Morris International in a research note on Thursday, October 5th.
-They set a “hold” rating on the stock.
-UBS Group cut their price target on Philip Morris International from $116.00 to $112.00 and set a “buy” rating on the stock in a research note on Thursday, October 5th.
-Barclays cut their price target on Philip Morris International from $115.00 to $110.00 and set an “overweight” rating on the stock in a research note on Thursday, September 21st.
-Jefferies Financial Group cut their price target on Philip Morris International from $111.00 to $105.00 and set a “buy” rating on the stock in a research note on Friday, October 13th.
-Finally, Redburn Atlantic initiated coverage on Philip Morris International in a research note on Thursday.
-They set a “neutral” rating and a $95.00 price target on the stock.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, Philip Morris International currently has a consensus rating of “Moderate Buy” and a consensus target price of $109.36.

 Philip Morris International Trading Down 0.0 %